MattGDwyer/react-markdown-previewer/readme.md

 ### January 11, 2022
   I started the day off realizing webpack had an error.
 It took me a long time to track down as I"m new to webpack.
 My eventual solution came when I started reading through github's loader docs.
 I had no idea I had to install each of these laoders using npm.
 So once I finally installed the necessary loaders, it is working just fine.
 Now onto styling things out.
 I am not the greatest with CSS/SASS, so it's going to be good experience.
 Looking forward to it.

+### January 13, 2022
+  Almost there.
+The lesson learned today is to deploy to heroku often.
+I hadn't initiated the app on heroku, and now I've got an almost complete (all tests passing) application that I have to spend hours troubleshooting.
+The issue now is the build is timing out.
+I've made a list of potential fixes, and will hopefully have this thing in the bag by lunch tomorrow.